Mining

 Income

-Note: Discounts or rebates given to customers by this business/organisation should be netted off the income item to which the discount/rebate applied, for example, Income from Services or Sales of Goods.
+Note: Discounts or rebates given to customers by this business/organisation should be netted off the income item to which the discount/rebate applied (e.g. Income from Services or Sales of Goods).
 Discounts or rebates received by a business/organisation from its suppliers should not be reported as income, but should be deducted from the expense item to which the discount or rebate applied (e.g. Purchases or Other operating expenses).

-- Sales of goods not produced, then resold without making changes to the goods.
+Sales of goods not produced occur when the business/organisation purchases ready-made goods and then resells those goods without making changes to them.
 Both wholesale and retail sales of goods should be reported here.
-For example, include income from the sale of coal purchased from a mining enterprise and on sold without processing.
+For example, include income from the on-selling of coal purchased from a mining enterprise and without additional processing by this business.
+The purchase of these items during the year should be reported in Purchases of finished goods for resale.

 How do I report Export sales (f.o.b)?